Wildsong/solr-compose/README.md

 =solr-compose

-This is a docker-compose configuration for Solr
+This is a docker-compose configuration for Solr.

+I added the JTS package to support spatial data operations.

 Official documentation: https://hub.docker.com/_/solr